 As web development and search continues to expand and include more rich media, implementing Schema.org markup on your website is becoming more important everyday.
 Implementing Schema.org code allows search engines (Google, Bing, and Yahoo) the ability to identify and use the content on your website to expand your search results with rich snippets.
 One of […]

 I recently come across a problem with a client’s website that wouldn’t zoom properly on their iPad.
-So I loaded it up on my iPad, and what do you know, it didn’t work for me either.
 How do we fix that?
 Turns out, it’s very simple to fix.
-There is a single meta tag, the […]
+There is a single meta tag, the viewport tag, that controls not only the simple zoom function, but gives the website owner complete control of how […]

 There are a lot of great SEO and web design add-ons out there, especially for Firefox.
 Over the years I’ve tried them all and I’ve narrowed it down to just a few.
 I use these three add-ons every day when doing site audits, link building prospecting, debugging, and general browsing.